 Do note that Zion Riverside Food Centre will be closed for Repairs and Redecoration/Renovation (R&R) Works from 1 Nov 2020 to 28 Feb 2021.
 East Coast Lagoon Food Village will also be renovating from 2 Nov 2020 to 1 Feb 2020.

 During the ‘good old days’, I remember that Zion Road Food Centre is also a popular supper haunt for those who chiong Zouk and clubs nearby (until Spize came along, and many stalls also started closing earlier.)

-Even though there are only 32 stalls and it may be one of the smallest food centres around, its offerings definitely do not pale in comparison to any of the other famous ones.
+Even though there it may be one of the smallest food centres around with 20 – 30 stalls, its offerings definitely do not pale in comparison to any of the other famous ones.

 No. 18 Zion Road Fried Kway Teow

 Opening Hours: 12.30pm – 9pm (Mon – Sun)